Kural: Translational difficulties and distortions

 With a highly compressed prosodic form, the Kural text employs the intricately complex Kural venba metre, known for its eminent suitability to gnomic poetry.
 This form, which Zvelebil calls "a marvel of brevity and condensation," is closely connected with the structural properties of the Tamil language and has historically presented extreme difficulties to its translators.
 Talking about translating the Kural into other languages, Herbert Arthur Popley observes, "it is impossible in any translation to do justice to the beauty and force of the original."
 After translating a good portion of the Kural text, Karl Graul stated, "No translation can convey any idea of its charming effect.
 It is truly an apple of gold in a net-work of silver."
 Zvelebil claims that it is impossible to truly appreciate the maxims found in the Kural couplets through a translation but rather that the Kural has to be read and understood in its original Tamil form.

 Besides these inherent difficulties in translating the Kural, some scholars have attempted to either read their own ideas into the Kural couplets or deliberately misinterpret the message to make it conform to their preconceived notions.
-The Latin translation by the Christian missionary Father Beshi, for instance, contains several such mistranslations.
+The translations by the Christian missionaries since the colonial era are often criticized for misinterpreting the text in order to conform it to Christian principles and beliefs.
+The Latin translation by the Christian missionary Father Beschi, for instance, contains several such mistranslations.
 According to V. Ramasamy, "Beschi is purposely distorting the message of the original when he renders பிறவாழி as 'the sea of miserable life' and the phrase பிறவிப்பெருங்கடல் as 'sea of this birth' which has been translated by others as 'the sea of many births'.
 Beschi means thus 'those who swim the vast sea of miseries'.
 The concept of rebirth or many births for the same soul is contrary to Christian principle and belief."
+In August 2022, the governor of Tamil Nadu, R. N. Ravi, criticized Anglican Christian missionary G. U. Pope for "translating with the colonial objective to 'trivialise' the spiritual wisdom of India," resulting in a "de-spiritualised version" of the Kural text.

 According to Norman Cutler, both in the past and in the contemporary era, the Kural has been reinterpreted and fit to reflect the textual values in the text as well as the cultural values of the author(s).
 About 1300 CE, the Tamil scholar Parimelalhagar interpreted the text in Brahmanical premises and terms.
 Just like Christian missionaries during the colonial era cast the work in their own Christian premises, phrases and concepts, some Dravidianists of the contemporary era reinterpret and cast the work to further their own goals and socio-political values.
 This has produced highly divergent interpretations of the original.